 We enjoy this extended chance to get to know your pet better!!

-Our facility is equipped with 2 raised bathtubs to enable our staff to comfortably and safely perform baths on all sizes of pets.
-The staff is trained to give routine cleansing baths, deskunking baths, medicated baths, and therapeutic dips.
+Our facility is equipped with 1 raised bathtub and 1 walk in bathtub to enable our staff to comfortably and safely perform baths on all sizes of pets.
+The staff is trained to give routine cleansing baths, deskunking baths, and medicated baths.
 We also routinely perform such procedures as nail trims, anal gland expressions, and ear cleaning.You can request additional treatments when you drop off your pet.

 Call for an Appointment 479.361.9417